Bayesian Inference in Nonparametric Dynamic State-Space Models: Introduction

 In a nutshell, in this work, adopting a nonparametric Bayesian framework, we treat the regression structures as unknown and model these as Gaussian processes, and develop the consequent theory in the Bayesian framework, considering both univariate and multivariate situations.
 Our Gaussian process approach of viewing the unknown functional forms allows very flexible modeling of the unknown structures, even though they might evolve with time.
+Also, as we discusss in Section \ref{subsec:non_Markovian}, as a consequence of our nonparametric approach, the unobserved state variables do not follow any Markov model.
+Thus our approach provides a realistic dependence structure between the state variables.
 We also develop efficient MCMC-based methods for simulating from the resulting posterior distributions.
 We demonstrate our methods in the case of both univariate and multivariate situations using simulated data.
 Application of our ideas to a real data set which has been analysed by \ctn{Shumway82} and \ctn{Carlin92} assuming linearity, provided an interesting insight that, although the linearity assumption may not be unreasonable for most part of the time series, the assumption may be called in question towards the end of the time series.
 This vindicates that our approach is indeed capable of modeling unknown functions even if the forms are changing with time, without requiring any change point analysis and specification of functional forms before and after change points.

 Before introducing our approach, we provide a brief overview of state-space models.